-Name of the Shareholder As at 31 Ma As at 31 March 2020 rch 2019 Number of shares % holding Number of shares % holding Jainish Products Limited 242,850 6.37% 242,850 6.37% Kulvinder Singh 224,730 5.90% 226,000 5.93% Achhar Investments Limited 231,900 6.09% 231,900 6.09% Sacred Trading and Investment Company Limited 224,170 5.88% 224,170 5.88% Sailesh Textile Manufacturing Company Limited 207,000 5.43% 207,000 5.43% Vinod Kumar Ohri 199,996 5.25% 199,996 5.25%
+Name of the Shareholder As at 31 March 2020 As at 31 March 2019 Number of Number of % holding % holding shares shares Jainish Products Limited 242,850 6.37% 242,850 6.37% Kulvinder Singh 224,730 5.90% 226,000 5.93% Achhar Investments Limited 231,900 6.09% 231,900 6.09% Sacred Trading and Investment 224,170 5.88% 224,170 5.88% Company Limited Sailesh Textile Manufacturing 207,000 5.43% 207,000 5.43% Company Limited 199,996 5.25% 199,996 5.25% Vinod Kumar Ohri c) Details of equity shareholders holding more than 5% shares in the Company

-^{}As per the records of the Company, including its register of shareholder/members and other declarations, if any, received from shareholders regarding beneficial interest, the above shareholding represents both legal and beneficial ownership of shares.
+As per the records of the Company, including its register of shareholder/members and other declarations, if any, received from shareholders regarding beneficial interest, the above shareholding represents both legal and beneficial ownership of shares.

-^{} The Company has received intimation dated 19 March 2019 that the Company's promoters have entered into a family agreement dated 14 March 2019, which would result in inter-se transfer of 961,900 equity shares (constituting 25.25% of the Company's total paid up capital) by and among members of the Promoter Group over next two years (collectively, the "Proposed Family Re-arrangement") and that such Proposed Family Re-arrangement shall be completed by means of causing the shares to be pledged by the transferors (belonging to the Promoter Group) in favour of the transferees (also belonging to the Promoter Group).
+The Company has received intimation dated 19 March 2019 that the Company's promoters have entered into a family agreement dated 14 March 2019, which would result in inter-se transfer of 961,900 equity shares (constituting 25.25% of the Company's total paid up capital) by and among members of the Promoter Group over next two years (collectively, the "Proposed Family Re-arrangement") and that such Proposed Family Re-arrangement shall be completed by means of causing the shares to be pledged by the transferors (belonging to the Promoter Group) in favour of the transferees (also belonging to the Promoter Group).
 Proposed Family Re-arrangement would also entail indirect acquisition of the shares of the Company held by certain promoter group entities.
 (The Proposed Family Re-arrangement shall have no impact on the "shareholding" and the degree and nature of "voting rights" of the Promoter Group in the Company shall remain unchanged following the completion of the Proposed Family Re-arrangement.)